 Hardgrave has published five books and more than 85 articles in leading journals such as MIS Quarterly, Production & Operations Management, Journal of Management Information Systems and the European Journal of Information Systems.
 His research has been cited in the Wall Street Journal, CNN, BusinessWeek and The NewsHour with Jim Lehrer, among others.
 He has been awarded two patents.
 In May 2023, he was named to the Board of Directors for Delta Apparel, Inc., a leading provider of core activewear, lifestyle apparel and on-demand digital print strategies.

 In recognition of his contributions, Hardgrave has received the Ted Williams Award from AIM Global as the most influential researcher in the field of RFID and the Special Achievement award from the RFID Journal for his overall impact on the field.
 A highly sought-after speaker, he has delivered nearly 200 invited talks worldwide to a total audience of more than 35,000.

 Hardgrave received a B.S. in Computer Science from Arkansas Tech University in 1987; an MBA with an emphasis in Computer Information Systems from Missouri State University in 1990 and a PhD in Management Information Systems from Oklahoma State University in 1993.

-Hardgrave and his wife of 33 years, Ronda, have two children, Rachel, 26, and Gavin, 20.
+Hardgrave and his wife, Ronda, have two children, Rachel and Gavin.